This submission is currently being researched & evaluated!

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

 Sailor Moon (also known as Pretty Soldier Sailor Moon) is a Japanese manga series created by Naoko Takeuchi and published by Kodansha.
 Since its original creation, the series has garnered a notable fan-following online, especially for its anime adaptation, spawning many fan works.

 The story centers around Usagi Tsukino, a klutzy school girl revealed to be the titular character Sailor Moon whose mission is to combat the Dark Kingdom while at the same time search for the lost Moon Princess.
-During her adventures, she is joined by other Sailor Warriors: Ami Mizuno/Sailor Mercury an isolated intellect, Rei Hino/Sailor Mars a miko with psychic powers, Makoto Kino/Sailor Jupiter who is kind hearted and strong, and Minako Aino/Sailor Venus.
+During her adventures, she is joined by other Sailor Soldiers: Ami Mizuno/Sailor Mercury, an isolated intellect; Rei Hino/Sailor Mars, a miko with psychic powers; Makoto Kino/Sailor Jupiter, who is kind hearted and strong; and Minako Aino/Sailor Venus, an aspiring idol and singer.
 Usagi is also protected by Tuxedo Kamen, who is really Mamoru Chiba, and is also looking for the Moon Princess.

 Both the manga and anime are ranked very highly among fans, with the anime one of the most requested to be relicensed back in the West.
 The first dub has gained criticism over the years for its voice acting in and the changes it made to some of the original story lines.
 The largest criticism for the dub was its removal of homosexual content, notably making Sailor Uranus and Sailor Neptune cousins instead of love interests.
 Fans have praised the dub's music, however, with some believing the soundtrack is better than the music featured in the original Japanese release.